kl0u/flink/docs/dev/libs/cep.md

 order based on their timestamp*, and when a watermark arrives, all the elements in this buffer with timestamps smaller than that of the watermark are processed.
 This implies that elements between watermarks are processed in event-time order.

-<span class="label label-danger">Attention</span> The library assumes correctness of the watermark when working
-in event time.
+{% warn Attention %} The library assumes correctness of the watermark when working in event time.

 To also guarantee that elements across watermarks are processed in event-time order, Flink's CEP library assumes *correctness of the watermark*, and considers as *late* elements whose timestamp is smaller than that of the last